 -

 Physics: In physics textbooks and research papers, mass is typically expressed in kilograms (kg), and force is expressed in newtons (N).
-However, older texts may use pound-mass (lbm) and pound-force (lbf).
+On the flip side, older texts may use pound-mass (lbm) and pound-force (lbf).

 -